Applications for 2023 are now closed

 Are you interested in a career in the tech industry but think that you’re not techie enough?
 Find out more about the range of roles in tech

-The University is running a free part-time online ‘Step into Tech’ programme for graduates from diverse backgrounds who have studied any degree outside of computer science.
+The University is running a free part-time online ‘Step into Tech’ programme for students and graduates from diverse backgrounds who have studied any degree outside of computer science.

-This programme aims to provide an introduction to different elements of tech for graduates from diverse backgrounds who did not study Computer Science, who want to explore these in a safe environment.
+This programme aims to provide an introduction to different elements of tech for students and graduates from diverse backgrounds who did not study Computer Science, but who want to explore these in a safe environment.

 As well as developing beginner level tech capabilities and understanding, a strong aim of the programme is to provide:

 You will be introduced to a new technical area every week and the curriculum will be designed in the context of a tech industry project/requirement to enable you to see how different tech functions and teams and roles work together.
 This will then help you understand which areas might fit best for you.
-The technical areas you will cover include User Interface (design and implementation), coding, programme testing, data analysis and design and development process.
+The technical areas you will cover include User Interface (design and implementation), coding, data analysis and design and development process.
 Read more in the programme outline.

 You will have access to personal development weekly sessions delivered by tech professionals and tech coaches to support your understanding and preparation for working in a tech professional working environment.

 Every week we will also focus on a particular tech career role which aligns with that week’s curriculum, where you will hear from a professional in that role to gain a better understanding of what that role entails and how they got into that role.
-Finally, there will be careers sessions to support you to prepare for your next steps and an optional one-to-one coaching hour with a coach with a background in tech to help you understand your next steps after the programme.
+Finally, there will be careers sessions to support you to prepare for your next steps after the programme.

 The programme is designed to be maximum 12 hours per week including self study time.
 There will be weeks when this time commitment is lower than 12 hours.